Medical tourism: Canada

 In comparison to US health costs, patients can save 30 to 60 percent on health costs in Canada.

 In the early 1990s, Americans illegally using counterfeit, borrowed, or fraudulently obtained Canadian health insurance cards to obtain free healthcare in Canada became a serious issue due to the high costs it imposed.

 Costa Rica

 In Costa Rica, there are two Joint Commission International accredited (JCI) hospitals.
 Both are in San Jose, Costa Rica.
-When the World Health Organization (WHO) ranked the world's health systems in the year 2000, Costa Rica was ranked as no. 26, which was higher than the US, and together with Dominica it dominated the list amongst the Central American countries.
+When the World Health Organization (WHO) ranked the world's health systems in the year 2000, Costa Rica was ranked as no. 26, which was higher than the US, and together with Dominica it dominated the list among the Central American countries.